Andrew-Flanagan/Nick-a-Flick/README.md

     - ~~cast/crew ("More info" button to show keywords, cast, crew)~~
     - ~~Fix refresh on child modal open/close~~

-- ~~improve grid layout (e.g. if there are 6 items then it should be evenly split instead of 5 on line 1 and 1 on line 2)~~
-    - this was challenging to try
 - ~~Add link to trailer or embedded youtube player~~
 - ~~memoize collection stuff?~~
 - ~~put table into own file~~